-Early Girl Tomato is an annual vegetable plant that is typically grown for its edible qualities.
-It produces red round tomatoes (which are technically 'berries') with red flesh which are usually ready for picking from early summer to early fall.
-This is an indeterminate variety, which means it produces fruit throughout the growing season.
-The tomatoes have a delicious taste and a firm texture.
+Slicer Tomato (Generic) is an annual vegetable plant that is typically grown for its edible qualities.
+It produces large red round tomatoes (which are technically 'berries') with red flesh which are usually ready for picking from early summer to early fall.
+The tomatoes have a delicious taste and a fleshy texture.